The Brief publishes expert contributors writing from real deployments, real decisions, and real failures. For operators. Not for the timeline.

 In 2019, Harish Natarajan stood on a San Francisco stage and argued against IBM's Project Debater.
 What he learned that night says more about persuasion than it does about technology.

 Read the essay →A pilot that "works in the demo" is the easy part.
 Pilots die in the boring middle: when the data drifts, the champion gets pulled, and nobody owns the eval.
-Here's what we've learned shipping fifteen of them.
+Here is what separates pilots that survive month three from those that don't.

 Most teams confuse retrieval with search.
 The difference is why your first agent felt clever and your second one feels confidently wrong.